Website Monitoring vs. Observability: Analysis of the Divide

 Added Observability with Internal Monitoring

 Network monitoring is largely external; monitoring URLs, website elements, user experience, etc. and this provides a lot of detail but it doesn’t paint the whole picture.
-Internal monitoring, or private location monitoring, is a way to peek behind the curtain and add automated monitoring to your internal-facing assets.
+Internal monitoring, or private location monitoring, is a way to peek behind the curtain and add automated monitoring to your internal infrastructure.

 When you combine internal and external monitoring, you improve the context for every alert.
 You can start to build data that ties downtime in one area to a specific system or process.

 Monitoring an observable system yields an impressive amount of system data.
 So the final implementation in the monitoring and observability cycle is translating that data to your runbook and using it to reduce and resolve response times for future outages and events.
 Your runbook should also go through a constant state of testing.